 Our testing suggests that the public will respond well to our new brand.
 When presented with materials in the new brand, parents were 44% more likely to volunteer, 14-18 year olds were a third more likely to join, and parents from BME backgrounds were 44% more likely to volunteer and 69% more likely to send their children to Scouts.

 We now have a new visual identity (including logo, font and colour palette) tone of voice and brand position.
 Our brand is now focused on two things: ‘skills for life’ and ‘belonging.’
 We will talk about skills for life as the key benefit of Scouting, while showing fun and adventure, and conveying a sense of belonging.

 It is now easier for volunteers to describe the benefits of Scouting (skills for life), leading to better public perception, increased understanding, and support for Scouting.

 There are now better tools and resources for local Scouting.
 The new visual identity and logo is easier to use in print and online, and our new brand font is free.

 There are minor changes to our section brands to bring them in line with the new main Scout brand.

 - Talk positively about skills for life as the key benefit of Scouting.

 - Take a look at our brand guidelines and the brand activation guide in the new Scout brand centre which also contains a wide range of print and digital templates, from banners, posters and flyers to a logo generator and social media templates.

-- Review your print and digital materials over the two-year implementation period starting in May 2018.
+- Review and update your print and digital materials over the two-year implementation period and encourage others to do the same.

 - UK Chief Commissioner, Tim Kidd talks about how focusing on skills for life will make it easier for us to talk about Scouting